 Assignment of future income of the student for payment of instalments is applicable to all Education Loans irrespective of Loan amount.

 Step 4 – Loan approval

-As per the education loan repayment procedure, banks offer the loan to the student applicant, and since the student cannot repay the loan until the course is completed, the bank considers parents/guardians as co-borrower of the loan.
-The Bank also verifies the credit history of the Co-borrower/guarantor before sanctioning the loan.
-Bank offers moratorium period equivalent to the course period plus one year and it is optional for the borrowers to serve the Interest on Education Loan during this moratorium period.
-Once the loan is approved, the borrowers will receive a Sanction letter from the Bank.
-Once the Borrowers accept the terms and conditions of sanction, Bank calls them for execution of loan documents and hand over of collateral security papers in original to the Bank if it is required as per terms of Sanction.
+As per the education loan repayment procedure, banks offer the loan to the student applicant, and since the student cannot repay the loan until the course is completed, the bank considers parents/guardians as co-borrower of the loan. the bank also verifies the credit history of the co-borrower/guarantor before sanctioning the loan. bank offers moratorium period equivalent to the course period plus year and it is optional for the borrowers to serve the interest education loan during this moratorium period. the loan is approved, the borrowers will receive a sanction letter from the bank. the borrowers accept the terms and conditions of sanction, bank calls them for execution of loan documents and hand over of collateral security papers in original to the bank if it is required as per terms of

 Step 5 – Loan disbursal